Capital market instruments are securities that exist to help a company or government entity raise money for long-term goals.

 Most bond trades take place “over-the-counter” because of how diverse bonds are in offerings, meaning that the trades are not happening on the formal exchanges.

-There are several different types an investor may choose from:
+There are several different types of bonds that an investor may choose from:

 Corporate Bonds – Investment-Grade